Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: Geometry of singular spectral curves

-If it has two components, then it is locally isomorphic to \be t^2 -s^{2m} =(t-s^m)(t+s^m)=0. \ee Note that the local form of $\Sigma$ at a ramification point of $\pi:\Sigma\lrar C$ is written as \eqref{cusp} with $m=0$.
+Note that the local form of $\Sigma$ at a ramification point of $\pi\colon \Sigma\lrar C$ is written as~\eqref{cusp} with $m=0$.
 By extending the terminology ``singularity'' to ``critical points'' of the morphism $\pi$, we include a ramification point as a cusp with $m=0$.